LUH-DBS/Matelda-Precision-Exp/README.md

 # EDS-Baselines
-This repository contains code that performs the precision experiment of Raha and Uni-Detect on the real world data lake WDC for the paper Error Detection at Scale.
+This repository contains code that performs the precision experiment of Raha and Uni-Detect on the real world data lake WDC.

 Specifically, Raha needed to be adapted to allow streamlined user labeling, because no ground truth is available.
+For this Raha was split into three different scripts, allowing the user to do all required user input in one concentrated step in the experiment.
+This allows unsupervised execution of the rest of raha.
 ## Installation
 1. Create an anaconda environment
    - use ``environment.yml`` or install packages manually.